MichaelRipa/countermoral/README.md

 # CounterMoral

-This repository contains the datasets and code for the research project on editing moral judgments in language models.
-The goal of this project is to assess how well current model editing techniques modify moral judgments across diverse ethical frameworks, aiming to align models with human values.
+Welcome to the CounterMoral repository, which houses the datasets and code for a research project focused on editing moral judgments in language models.
+This project evaluates how current model editing techniques can modify moral judgments within diverse ethical frameworks, aiming to better align models with human values.

-**Note:** This is an ongoing research project currently in the process of being wrapped up for publication.
-The repository is actively being worked on and updated.
-We appreciate your understanding and welcome any feedback or contributions.

-## Introduction
+## Project Overview

-Recent advancements in language model technology have significantly enhanced the ability to edit factual information.
-Yet, the modification of moral judgments—a crucial aspect of aligning models with human values—has garnered less attention.In this work, we introduce CounterMoral, a novel dataset crafted to assess how well current model editing techniques modify moral judgments across diverse ethical frameworks.
-We apply various editing techniques to multiple language models and evaluate their performance.
-Our findings illuminate significant insights and challenges, paving the way for future research in developing ethically aligned language models.
+Recent advancements have greatly enhanced the capability of language models, particularly in editing factual information.
+However, the modification of moral judgments remains a critical yet underexplored area for aligning models with human values.
+CounterMoral introduces a novel dataset designed to evaluate the efficacy of various model editing techniques across four ethical frameworks: Deontology, Care Ethics, Virtue Ethics, and Utilitarianism.

+### Key Features
-This repository includes the COUNTERMORAL dataset, specifically designed to evaluate the modification of moral judgments in language models across four ethical frameworks: Deontology, Care Ethics, Virtue Ethics, and Utilitarianism.
+- **Comprehensive Dataset:** Includes the CounterMoral dataset tailored for assessing modifications of moral judgments in language models.
+- **Ethical Frameworks:** Focuses on Deontology, Care Ethics, Virtue Ethics, and Utilitarianism.
+- **Model Editing Techniques Evaluation:** Applies and evaluates multiple editing techniques across different language models.

 ### Dataset Structure

-The data entries are stored in the `data/{framework}/(entries|entries-broad).json` format, where `framework` is one of `deontology`, `care ethics`, `utilitarianism`, and `virtue ethics`.
+Data entries are organized under the `data/` directory, following the structure `data/{framework}/(entries|entries-broad).json` where `{framework}` represents one of the ethical frameworks mentioned above.

-#### Example Data Entry from Deontology
+### Example Data Entry (Deontology)

 ```
 [